-Students who repeatedly fail to adhere to any of our requirements or refuse to follow the instructions of any Ara staff will have to meet with an appropriate Manager or the Portfolio Manager.
-Any breaches deemed serious enough students can be placed on probation (as per Ara policy).
+Students who repeatedly fail to adhere to any of our requirements or refuse to follow the instructions of any Ara staff will have to meet with either the Faculty Operations Manager or the appropriate Portfolio Manager.
+Any breaches deemed serious enough learners can be placed on probation (as per Ara policy).
 Probation can lead to exclusion from future enrolment in this faculty.